Xammie/tailwindcss-named-z-index/README.md

 > This plugin is still in development

 By default, tailwindcss has numbered z-indexes (`z-10`, `z-20`, `z-30`, etc.).
-This plugin allows you to use named z-indexes instead which have a index based on the position in the array.
+This plugin allows you to use named z-indexes instead which have an index based on the position in the array.
 The first layer in the array will have the highest z-index.

 ## Installation